ArjunKataria/Square/README.md

-# Square
-Function that creates a 2X2 square
+# Function that creates a 2X2 square